-The emerging Bracknell Forest Local Plan (BFLP) provides the strategy for the growth of the borough up to 2037.
-At the time of writing the BAP, the Local Plan is at examination stage and it is anticipated to be adopted in 2024.
+The Bracknell Forest Local Plan 2020-2037 (BFLP) provides the strategy for growth in the borough.
+It was adopted in March 2024.
 In particular the BFLP:

 - sets out the strategy for the level and distribution of development in the Borough; - allocates sites for specific uses, including housing and economic development; and - includes policies used to determine planning applications.